Sage-Bionetworks/portalsDocs/_articles/custom_storage_location.md

 * Select the newly created bucket and click the **Permissions** tab.
 * Select the **Add members** button and enter the member `synapse-svc-prod@uplifted-crow-246820.iam.gserviceaccount.com`.
 This is Synapse's service account.
 Give the account the permissions "Storage Legacy Bucket Reader" and "Storage Object Viewer" for read permission.
 To allow Synapse to upload files, additionally grant the "Storage Legacy Bucket Writer" permission.

 For **read-write** permissions, you also need to create an object that proves to the Synapse service that you own this bucket.
 This can be done by creating a file named **[owner.txt](../assets/downloads/owner.txt)** that contains a **line separated** list of *user identifiers* that are allowed to register the bucket and uploading it to your bucket.
-Valid *user identifiers* are: a Synapse user id or the id of a team the user is part of.
+Valid *user identifiers* are: a Synapse user id or the id of a team the user is a member of.

 The id of the user or the team can be obtained navigating to the user profile or to the team page, the id is the numeric value shown in the browser URL bar after the *Profile:* or *Team:* prefixes: